seung-lab/BigArrays.jl/README.md

 ## The design of BigArrays.jl
 BigArrays.jl was designed with a separation of frontend and backend.
 The front end provide a Julia Array interface with the same indexing syntax.
 The backend was abstracted as a Key-Value store and all the storage backend only need to provide a key-value indexing interface.

+The saved format is consistent with [neuroglancer](https://github.com/google/neuroglancer) for direct visualization and exploration of large scale image volume.
+BigArrays also support more compression methods for the fine control of speed and compression ratio.

 # Features
 - serverless, clients communicate with storage backends directly.
 The cutout was performed in the client side.